-Money market instruments and bonds classified at amortised cost are measured using the effective interest rate method; see the account of this method under the section on loans.
+Money market instruments and bonds classified as loans and receivables or held to maturity are measured at amortised cost using the effective interest rate method; see the account of this method under the section on loans.

 Intangible assets

 Intangible assets mainly comprise goodwill in the SpareBank 1 SMN Group.
 Other intangible assets will be recognised once the conditions for entry in the balance sheet are present.
 Goodwill arises as the difference between the fair value of the consideration upon purchase of a business and the fair value of identifiable assets and liabilities; see description under Consolidation.
 Goodwill is not amortised, but is subject to an annual depreciation test with a view to revealing any impairment, in keeping with IAS 36.
 Testing for value impairment is done at the lowest level at which cash flows can be identified.